robbert-vdh/yabridge/docs/vst3.md

    interfaces defiend in the VST3 SDK. `Vst3PluginProxy` implements all interfaces that can be implemented by plugins, and `Vst3HostProxy` implements all interfaces that are to be implemented by the host.

+   TODO: Find out if `Vst3HostProxy` is needed, or if objects provided by the host never implement multiple interfaces (which I think might be the case)

 2. For every interface `IFoo`, we provide an abstract implementation called `YaFoo`.
 This implementation mostly contain message object we use to make specific function calls on the actual objects we are proxying.
 The